-To date, information released about the proposed “Safe Travel Zone” has not made it clear who would pay for a traveller’s medical care if they were to contract COVID-19 abroad.
-However, Australia and New Zealand have a Reciprocal Health Care Agreement (RHCA) with each other.
+As it stands, most policies are unlikely to cover COVID-19-related medical costs, although Australia and New Zealand have a Reciprocal Health Care Agreement (RHCA) with each other.
 That means, under normal circumstances, Aussie travellers to NZ are covered for the cost of some “necessary medical care that can’t wait until you get home”, including hospital care and medicines.
 Travellers generally still have to pay for GP visits and ambulance transport, and part of the cost of medicines if they are prescribed by a GP.

 What will New Zealand travel insurance cover?

-Analysis by Canstar Research indicates that while many insurers on the database have added in pandemic exclusions and some have temporarily stopped selling cover for international travel altogether, policies have otherwise remained fairly comparable to those written before the crisis began.
+Analysis by Canstar Research has found that while some insurers on the database have added in pandemic exclusions and others have temporarily stopped selling cover for international travel altogether, the sorts of things travel insurance can cover have otherwise remained fairly comparable to before the crisis began.

-While you may not be able to obtain cover for COVID-19-related claims, some other reasons why you might need travel insurance in New Zealand include:
+While you may not be able to obtain cover for COVID-19-related claims, some other reasons why you might need travel insurance on trips to New Zealand once borders re-open could include:

 Cancellation of flights, accommodation and tours

 As many people have learned after the coronavirus crisis caused millions of trips to be abandoned, making sure you have cancellation insurance in your policy could be a wise idea.
-Travel insurance could help you to recoup the costs of having to cancel your trip if all of the following circumstances apply:
+Travel insurance could help you recoup some of the costs of having to cancel your trip, if all of the following circumstances apply:

 - Your policy specifically contains cancellation cover